 Many D&O insurance buyers are very sensitive about the cost of the insurance — and appropriately so, as D&O insurance is often perceived as expensive (although currently relatively less expensive than it has been at times in the past).
 However, the scope of insurance protection afforded is much more important than the cost.
 Small incremental cost savings sometimes available pale by comparison to the potential financial significance of the scope of coverage afforded.

 There is no standard D&O insurance policy.
 Each D&O insurance carrier has forms that differ from their competitors’ and most policies are generally the subject of extensive negotiations.
-In order for D&O insurance buyers to be assured that they have the broadest available terms and conditions and the appropriate insurance structure put in place, it is critically important that they associate a knowledgeable and experience broker in their acquisition of the insurance.
+In order for D&O insurance buyers to be assured that they have the broadest available terms and conditions and the appropriate insurance structure put in place, it is critically important that they associate a knowledgeable and experienced broker in their acquisition of the insurance.
 The best brokers also have skilled and experience claims advocates available to protect their clients’ interests in the event of a claim.